 Group psychotherapy allows the patient to address personal issues in an honest and supportive environment.
 The group process enhances therapeutic change through catharsis, mobilizing internal resources, recognizing environmental influences, identifying practical strategies and examining personal choices.
 The patients are aided by realizing they are not alone, that their problems are not unique and through helping and being helped by patients in different stages of managing their pain and in different stages of their recovery.
 The desired growth and change that occurs in the milieu is improved through work done within the fundamental social unit of the group.

-The individual patient can make the most of the treatments provided by truly choosing to "enter therapy."
+The individual patient in our opiate, prescription rehab program can make the most of the treatments provided by truly choosing to “enter therapy.”
 This is achieved through being honest, open and genuine with themselves and others as they review their personal history, life and the lives of their fellows.
 Living with the truth, acknowledging painful feelings, as well as making room for beautiful, profound life-changing experiences is the real work of treatment.
 It is about listening more than talking, about temporarily suspending judgment, accepting others, their experiences, their input and being flexible in your beliefs.

 Differing belief systems affect the meaning we give to chronic pain and addiction.
 These form direct links to body, mind and spirit that influence our ability to heal.
 Chronic pain and addiction may be observed from numerous personal viewpoints: as a challenge, as an adversary, as a penalty, as a defect, as a strategy, or as a value.
 By committed effort, faith and trust, throughout the recovery process and beyond, insight into the value of the dis-ease can bring about life changing transformations as a result of an expansion in awareness that the isolated individual is, in fact participating in a universe of divine intention and order.